Hosts on a vSphere Distributed Switch 5.1 and later cannot connect to vCenter Server after a port group configuration.

 - Apply the configuration of the distributed port group and VMkernel adapter from vCenter Server to the host.

 Push the correct configuration of the distributed port group and VMkernel adapter from vCenter Server to the host.
+Navigate to the host, and under Manage, click Networking.
+From Virtual switches select the distributed switch and click Rectify.

 Wait until vCenter Server applies the settings within the next 24 hours.